Generic name: torsemide (oral/injection) [ TOR-se-mide ]

 you are unable to urinate; or

-liver disease or kidney disease (unless you are taking torsemide for edema related to liver or kidney problems).
+kidney problems (unless you are taking torsemide for edema related to kidney disease);

 Torsemide is not approved for use by anyone younger than 18 years old.